 Fiber fiber

-The preganglionic fibers of the autonomic nerves leave the spinal cord and brain as part of the spinal and some cranial nerves and approach the ganglia ( L., rice.
+Preganglionic fibers of the autonomic nerves leave the spinal cord and brain as part of the spinal and some cranial nerves and approach the ganglia ( L., rice.
 200).
-In the ganglia, a switch of nervous excitement occurs.
-Postganglionic fibers of the autonomic nerves depart from the ganglia and go to the internal organs.
+Switching of nervous excitation occurs in the ganglia.
+Postganglionic fibers of the autonomic nerves depart from the ganglia, heading to the internal organs.

-The autonomic nerves are thin, nerve impulses are transmitted along them at a low speed.
+Autonomic nerves are thin, nerve impulses are transmitted through them at low speed.

-The autonomic nervous system is characterized by the presence of numerous nerve plexuses ...
+The autonomic nervous system is characterized by the presence of numerous nerve plexuses .
 The plexuses include sympathetic, parasympathetic nerves and ganglia (nodes).
-Autonomic nerve plexuses are located in the aorta, around arteries, and near organs.
+Autonomic nerve plexuses are located on the aorta, around arteries and near organs.

-Sympathetic autonomic nervous system: functions, central and peripheral divisions
+Sympathetic autonomic nervous system: functions, central and peripheral parts

 (L., rice.
 200)